Azure Cosmos DB pricing

-For high-throughput and high-storage workloads you can create unlimited storage containers by defining a partition key at container creation.
-A partitioned container will seamlessly scale out as the quantity of stored data grows and reserved throughput increases.
+For high-throughput and high-storage workloads you can create unlimited containers by defining a partition key at container creation.
+An unlimited container will seamlessly scale out as the quantity of stored data grows and provisioned throughput increases.

 Azure Cosmos DB Emulator (free)

 Download the free Azure Cosmos DB Emulator to develop and test applications using Azure Cosmos DB from your local machine.
-Once you are satisfied with how your application works, you can deploy it by just changing your configuration to point to an Azure Cosmos DB instance.
+Once you are satisfied with how your application works, you can deploy it by just changing your configuration to point to an Azure Cosmos DB instance in the cloud.

 High throughput and low latency queries

-With Azure Cosmos DB, while you write a sustained volume of data, these data will be synchronously indexed to serve consistent SQL queries using a write-optimized, latch-free database engine designed for solid-state drives (SSDs) and low latency access.
+Azure Cosmos DB enables you to elastically and independently scale throughput and storage on demand and worldwide and guarantees end-to-end low latency at the 99th percentile to its customers.
 Read and write requests are always served from your local region while data is distributed globally.
 You can further optimise performance by customising automatic index behaviour.

 Support & SLA

 - We provide technical support for all Azure services released to General Availability, including Azure Cosmos DB, through Azure Support, starting at $29/month.
-Billing and subscription management support is provided for free.
+Billing and subscription management support is provided at no cost.

-- SLA—We guarantee at least 99.99% of the time we will successfully process requests to perform operations against Azure Cosmos DB Resources.
+- SLA—We guarantee at least 99.99% availability for single-region databases and 99.999% availability for multi-region databases to successfully process requests and perform operations in Azure Cosmos DB.
 To learn more about our SLA, please visit the SLA page.